 There’s also multiple abandoned buildings to explore – if you can hike your way to them.
-None besides the one at Dobbins Lookout sit on or near the road, and all the roadside turnouts nearby are blocked with large boulders.
+None of the buildings besides the one at Dobbins Lookout sit on or near the road, and all the roadside turnouts nearby are blocked with large boulders.
 Therefore, you must park in one of the few and spread out parking lots along the road and hike to whichever abandoned building you’d like to explore.

-The accomplishments of these men and CCC is truly incredible.
+The accomplishments of these men and CCC is pretty incredible.
 They built 125,000 miles of roadway, strung 89,000 miles of telephone line, built 13,100 miles of foot trails, developed 800 state parks and 52,000 aces of public campground, built 97,000 miles of fire roads and 3,470 fire towers, and planted 3 billion trees.
 These men also helped build what we now know as the South Mountain Park and Preserve, building over 40 miles of trails, 18 buildings, 134 fire pits, water dams, and numerous other structures and features of the preserve.

 If driving your way to Dobbins Lookout is not your style, you can also hike to it via Hobert Trail.
-It’s rated “moderately difficult” and it winds up the north face of the Guadalupe Mountain Range, which is one of the three elongated ridges that make up what is South Mountain (the other two are the Gila and Ma Ha Tauk ranges).
+It’s rated “moderately difficult” and it winds up the north face of the Guadalupe Mountain Range, which is one of the three elongated ridges that make up South Mountain (other two are the Gila and Ma Ha Tauk ranges).
 This trail also offers educational aspects, as you can see things like pre-Cambrian stone that’s centuries old and visible symbols sketched on the rocks by the ancient Hohokam people, nicknamed “petroglyph alley”.